Updated October 20 2017. For the most up-to-date information on health insurance, visit our health insurance guide.

 Despite all the talk about the health insurance marketplace, most people still get their health insurance through their employers.
 But a big downside to accepting your job-based health insurance plan is that you don’t get to shop around – you’re limited to one or a few plans your employer offers.

 Luckily, you have the right to not accept your job-based health insurance and instead choose a health insurance plan through your state’s marketplace.
-Same goes for any dependents – spouses or children – who may be relying on your job-based plan for coverage.

 While most people will probably stick with their job-based plan, there are several legitimate reasons for looking for alternative coverage on your state’s marketplace: